14islands/js-breakpoints/readme.md

 Binds a listener to breakpoints in the CSS.
 The *entry* and *exit* callbacks will be invoked as user resizes or changes orientation of the device.
 Returns an breakpoint object that can be used to check the state of the breakpoint.

-### Breakpoints.off( name )
+### Breakpoints.off( breakpoint )

 Removes a previously-bound breakpoint.

-### Breakpoints.isMatched( name )
+### Breakpoints.isMatched( breakpoint )

 Provides a way to check if a breakpoint is entered without firing any events.
 Returns a boolean.

 ## Browser support

+Tested on:
+* Chrome
+* Safari
+* Firefox
+* IE 9
+* iOS 5-6 (Mobile Safari, Chrome)
+* Android 4 (Native browser, Chrome)

-Works on all modern browsers.
-Or to be more specific,  all browsers that support computedStyle for pseudo elements: http://caniuse.com/#feat=getcomputedstyle
+Works best modern browsers that support [computedStyle for pseudo elements](http://caniuse.com/#feat=getcomputedstyle).
+Older browsers run in fallback mode which has a slight performance hit (see "How does it work?").

+Compatible with IE 6-8 but since they don't support media queries you'll also need something like [Respond](http://github.com/scottjehl/Respond/).

 ## Contributors